Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-07-separation-of-concerns.md

 ## The layering to adopt

-Discuss this as a team — the disagreements are the useful part.
+Discuss this as a team.
+The disagreements are the useful part.

 - **Domain** — owns business logic and the inner services your plugins wrap.
 Never holds prompts, model IDs, or SK types.
 - **AI orchestration** — owns kernel setup, plugins (thin adapters over domain services), prompt templates as embedded resources, and filters.
 Never holds business rules.